 For a hedge fund database, data quality is paramount.
-Nilssonhedge uses multiple strategies to ensure that programs are mapped correctly and that strategies representing the same underlying investment process are shown as the same strategy.
-In cases where a manager is being white labeled, we try to map the strategy to the underlying firm.
+NilssonHedge uses multiple strategies to ensure that programs are mapped correctly and that strategies representing the same underlying investment process are shown as the same strategy.
+In cases where a manager is being white labeled, we try to map the strategy back to the underlying firm.
 Managers that moves to a new firm, taking the old track-record with them, are mapped to the new entity.

 - At the top level, there is a discretionary oversight, having knowledge about the underlying managers.
 This ensures that managers that may look the same but have divergent track-records are kept separated and that we can reduce the dimensionality of the database.
-These manager may contain data error that are further investigated.
+These return streams may contain data error that are further investigated.

 - For all managers, we run the same correlation test to isolate return streams that may be mapped to the wrong manager.
 In most cases, we have multiple input sources for same manager and program.
 This ensures that we can have certainty that the returns are without human input errors.
 Where the errors are persistent, we manually correct the input where necessary.